Ashwagandha Benefits And Side Effects

 The Ashwagandha plant is a small, yellow-flowered shrub native to India and Southeast Asia.
 Extracts or powders from plant roots or leaves are used to treat a variety of conditions, including anxiety and fertility problems.

-Here are 9 possible benefits of Ashwagandha based on research.
+Here are 9 possible Ashwagandha benefits based on research.

 It can help reduce stress and anxiety